PhilSad/My-Story-Time/README.md

 You can try it out [here](https://mystorytime-e88bd.web.app/).

-This app use Next.js, Firebase, ChatGPT, and Stable Diffusion XL with IP Adapter.
+This app use Next.js, Firebase, Runpod, ChatGPT, and Stable Diffusion XL with IP Adapter.

 ## How it works